blaulaub/template-repo/README.md

 ## How to clone

-_To do.
-Just list the git commands to clone a specific branch, to make a shallow clone, to create an orphan without link to the origin._
+To start a real project from a template, you may simply clone from that template.
+To learn how to clone (or rather fork) from a template, go to the `README.md` on the specific template branch that you want to clone.
+The `master` branch itself is not intended for cloning, as it is not a template for anything.

 ## Files to Adjust

-When starting a new project by cloning from this branch, you should edit the following files to match your new project:
+When starting a new project by cloning from a template branch, you should edit the following files to match your new project:

 - `README.md` is this text you are just reading